Healthy Changes in 2013-2014

 USDA recently published practical, science-based nutrition standards for snack foods and beverages sold to children at school during the school day.
 The standards, required by the Healthy, Hunger-Free Kids Act of 2010, will allow schools to offer healthier snack foods to children, while limiting junk food.

 We’re always working to offer Sheboygan Area School District students healthier and tastier choices.
-The food service department welcomes Meredith Duchaine a licensed dietician.
+The School Nutrition Program has a Registered Dietician in the Central Kitchen.
 Meredith will be building recipes and making great changes to the menu.
 School meals are a great value and a huge convenience for busy families too!
 We look forward to welcoming your children to the cafeteria this fall.

 Non-discrimination Statement: This explains what to do if you believe you have been treated unfairly.
 The U.S Department of Agriculture prohibits discrimination against its customers, employees, and applicants for employment on the bases of race, color, national origin, age, disability, sex, gender identity, religion, reprisal, and where applicable, political beliefs, marital status, familial or parental status, sexual orientation, or all or part of an individual’s income is derived from any public assistance program, or protected genetic information in employment or in any program or activity conducted or funded by the Department.
 (Not all prohibited bases will apply to all programs and/or employment activities.)